enkayz/masternode-script/README.md

 	- Set the VPS ip and the port: [Ip:Port]
 	- Set the generated private key: step 2.1.5
 	- Click Add and after click Start
 	- Wait 1 day to start receiving coins.
-Check your the masternode address here: [http://cryptoblock.xyz:30003/](http://cryptoblock.xyz:30003/)
+Check your the masternode address here: [https://denariusexplorer.org/](https://denariusexplorer.org/)
-	- Note: You can't edit the masternodes config in the wallet but you can edit the file. `%appdata%/Dprice/masternode.conf`.
+	- Note: You can't edit the masternodes config in the wallet but you can edit the file. `%appdata%/Denarius/masternode.conf`.

 ## 3. FAQ

 1. What if I restart the server?
 	- The script setup a cron job so the masternode automaticly starts every time when the vps turns on.
 1. How to get masternode profit?
-	- Enable coin controll feature (Settings => Options => Display => Display coin controll feature)
+	- Enable coin control feature (Settings => Options => Display => Display coin controll feature)
 	- Go send tab
 	- Select from the input button only the 5 coin lines
 	- Click OK
 	- You can send selected amount to an address.
-	- Note: DO NOT EVER Transfer DP from that original 25k deposit or you'll break your Masternode.
+	- Note: DO NOT EVER Transfer DP from that original 5000 deposit or you'll break your Masternode.
 1. What is the password for the mn1, mn2, ...mnX accounts?
 	- There is no default password.
 When you create a user it does not have a password yet, so you cannot login with that username until you create a password.
 There is one other way to act as a new user without its password.
 As root type `su - mn1`
 	- You need to set a password for the user.
 Use the passwd command: `passwd mn1`